Artificial cartilage

 Artificial cartilage is a synthetic material made of hydrogels or polymers that aims to mimic the functional properties of natural cartilage in the human body.
 Tissue engineering principles are used in order to create a non-degradable and biocompatible material that can replace cartilage.
 While creating a useful synthetic cartilage material, certain challenges need to be overcome.
 First, cartilage is an avascular structure in the body and therefore does not repair itself.
 This creates issues in regeneration of the tissue.
-Synthetic cartilage also needs to be stably attached to its underlying surface, bone.
+Synthetic cartilage also needs to be stably attached to its underlying surface i.e. the bone.
 Lastly, in the case of creating synthetic cartilage to be used in joint spaces, high mechanical strength under compression needs to be an intrinsic property of the material.

 Natural cartilage

 There are three types of cartilage in the human body: fibrocartilage, hyaline cartilage and elastic cartilage.
 Each type of cartilage has varying concentrations of components such as proteoglycans, collagen and water which determine its functional properties and location in the body.
 Fibrocartilage is most often found in the intervertebral discs, elastic cartilage is found in the external ear and hyaline cartilage is found on many joint surfaces in the body.
 Replacement of hyaline cartilage (articular cartilage) is the most common application of synthetic cartilage.